Charles Gregory (rugby): Rugby union, Ponsonby and Auckland

 He began playing rugby for the Ponsonby club in Auckland.
 Gregory played for the 2nd grade team from 1919 to 1921.
 During the 1921 season he was selected in the Auckland junior representative team to play Thames juniors in the five-eighths position.
 The match was played at Eden Park with Gregory kicking a conversion in a 26–0 win.
 He then played for them in a 10–6 win against the Manukau sub-union senior representative side as curtain-raiser to the Auckland-Wellington match.
-His last game for them was against Whangarei B in Whangarei with Auckland winning 25–3.
+His last game for them was against Whangarei B in Whangārei with Auckland winning 25–3.

 In 1922 he began the season in the Ponsonby juniors for the first round but was then promoted to the first grade side for their 6 May match with Grafton.
 They won 11–3 on the number 1 field at Eden Park.
 His first points for them were in a 31–3 win in front of 4,000 spectators.
 He kicked 5 conversions and a penalty.
 He then scored 2 tries and kicked 2 goals in a 17–8 win over North Shore.
 In July Gregory was selected to play for Auckland B against Thames Valley in Paeroa.
 Auckland B won 18–3 with Gregory playing in the halves.
-Then on 28 July he made his full Auckland debut in an 8–6 win over North Auckland at Kensington Park, Whangarei.
+Then on 28 July he made his full Auckland debut in an 8–6 win over North Auckland at Kensington Park, Whangārei.
 Gregory kicked a conversion which were the points which ultimately won the match.
 He was later selected to go on the Auckland 'southern tour' but was expected to join the team with reinforcements when they arrived at Wellington but he did not make the trip.
 Gregory finished the season having played 11 times for Ponsonby.
 His final rugby match was in their 7 a-side team which beat Eden in the tournament final 20–0 with Gregory kicking 4 conversions.
 The match was played at Avondale Racecourse as part of a full day of 7 a-side games across several grades.

 In 1923 he again pulled on the Ponsonby jersey playing 12 games for their first grade side and kicking 13 goals for them.
 After 2 rounds there was discussion of who would replace Stuart Findlay at fullback for Auckland as he was not going to play in 1923.
 It was said of Gregory that he was "easily the best custodian that has been seen on the main ground Eden Park so far".
 "He has gained a deal in weight and confidence since last season, and if he keeps up the form shown on Saturday he should be in the running".